The built environment and wellness

 - How do negative emotions give rise to pleasure in aesthetic contexts?

-- How does beauty influence other values such as morality?
+- How does beauty influence moral decision making?

 - What are the temporal dimensions of aesthetic experiences?